huangheqing/server/README.md

-This is a Server

-Technologies used:
-nodejs
-mongoose
-express
-routes
+This is a terminal mmo game project build on top of nodejs + jade template The goal of this project is to experiment full-stack technologies to build backend services and frontend client Along with basic mmo games concept